 The system is said to take a full charge in about 6 hours (at 110V), or a partial charge (80%) in much less time at a DC quick-charge station.
 According to Lit Motors, it costs an estimated $1.25 in electricity for a full charge, and nets the driver a per-mile cost of about $.06.
 Assuming an average driving distance of about 13,476 miles, the total cost for “fuel” and ownership per year would be less than $85.

 The only bad news about the C-1, that I can tell, is that you can’t just run right down and buy one immediately.
 The Lit Motors team has been prototyping and improving the design for the last couple of years, and are getting ready for production, so you can reserve one, which may be built as soon as this fall.
+And be sure to check out some motorcycle accessories for your new ride.

 [Disclosure: This post was written as part of Progressive’s Apron Project, helping tell the story of people and their initiatives making progress towards a greater good.
 I have been compensated as a contributor to this project, but the thoughts and opinions in this post are my own.]